JogoShugh/CoderDojoPonceSprings.TicTacToe/vNext/BACKLOG.md

 # In Progress

-* Show required winning streak length in an active game. @dsaldric and @doomsday87
+* Show required winning streak length in an active game: #7
 # BACKLOG

 # Prioritized